John Gardner (British writer): Early life

 John Edmund Gardner was born on 20 November 1926 in Seaton Delaval, a village in Northumberland.
 His parents were Cyril Gardner, a London-born Anglican priest who had been ordained in Wallsend in 1921, and Lena Henderson, a local girl; the couple were married in 1925.
 In 1933 the family moved to the market town of Wantage in what was then Berkshire, where Cyril took up the position of Chaplain at St Mary's, Wantage, and Gardner was educated at the local King Alfred's School.

 During the Second World War he joined the Home Guard, despite being only 13 at the time.
-Gardner subsequently served in the Royal Navy Fleet Air Arm, before transferring to the Royal Marines 42 Commando for service in the Middle and Far East.
-Gardner considered himself "the worst commando in the world" and, despite being "a small-arms expert ... [who] also knew a lot about explosives", he admitted that he "bent an aeroplane I was learning to fly".
+Gardner subsequently served in the Royal Navy's Fleet Air Arm, before transferring to 42 Commando, Royal Marines, for service in the Middle and Far East.
+Gardner considered himself "the worst commando in the world" and, despite being "a small-arms expert ... [who] also knew a lot about explosives", he admitted that "I bent an aeroplane I was learning to fly".

 After the war he went up to St John's College, Cambridge, to study theology and was subsequently ordained as an Anglican priest in 1953.
 He realised that he had lost his faith and made an error in his career; he later admitted that during one sermon, "I didn't believe a word I was saying".
 He was released from the church in 1958 and took up a position as a drama critic with the Stratford-upon-Avon Herald.
-It was whilst at the Herald at age 33 that Gardner realised he was an alcoholic, drinking two bottles of gin a day.
+It was whilst at the Herald—aged 33—that Gardner realised he was an alcoholic, drinking two bottles of gin a day.
 He overcame his addiction and produced his first book as part of his therapy: the autobiographical Spin the Bottle, published in 1964.
-Critic and scholar John Sutherland says that of all the books Gardner published, it was "the one that most deserves to survive."
+Critic and scholar John Sutherland says that of all the books Gardner published, it is "the one that most deserves to survive."